 Provide Access to Safe Water

-During emergencies, we truck water into affected areas and installs storage tanks and reservoirs.
+During emergencies, we truck water into affected areas and install storage tanks and reservoirs.
 Where water is scarce or unsafe, we drill and decontaminate wells, install hand-pumps, protect natural springs, tap aquifers, rehabilitate damaged infrastructure, and pipe water into hard-to-reach villages and health centers.

 Promote Sanitation & Hygiene

 To prevent outbreaks of disease during a crisis, our teams distribute hygiene kits and build latrines and hand-washing stations.
 In communities at risk, we construct water filters made from basic materials and teach healthy practices like hand-washing, cooking with clean utensils, and drawing water from protected sources.

 Ensure Lasting Change